Lab 3: Trunk Wall Part II | Heart | Respiratory System

 Observe the lobes and fissures of the lungs.
 Notice the orientation of the pulmonary arteries and bronchi as they enter the lungs at the hilum.
 You should see that the pulmonary artery is anterior to the bronchus on the right, while it is superior to the bronchus on the left.

 Observe the diaphragm.
 This thin muscle is the primary muscle of respiration.
-Notice how it is dome-shaped, extending upward into the thoracic cavity, though not as far as in the full cadaver.
+Notice how it is dome-shaped, extending upward into the thoracic cavity.
 It is innervated by the phrenic nerve, which cannot be seen on our tissue but can be seen in laminated images or in the visible body atlas.
 The phrenic nerve descends through the thoracic cavity and innervates the diaphragm.
 It originates from the C3, C4, and C5 spinal roots.
 Remember, C3, C4.
 C5 keeps the diaphragm alive.
 A portion of the diaphragm is also present with the trachea in Case A.

 Lab Activity 7: heart and lungs – Anatomage Navigator tool